jokerhutt/ludocode/README.md

 The instructions for running the backend can be found at https://github.com/jokerhutt/ludocode-backend

-## Known Issues and limitations
+## Known Issues

-### AI Chatbot
+### AI chatbot code blocks

 One issue with the AI chatbot is codeblocks that have only one line are rendered as blank code blocks in the streamed response.

-This happens because the ShadCN AI components (which wrap Streamdown) are tightly coupled to the Vercel AI SDK’s useChat() response format.
-That hook relies on internal parsing utilities that reconstruct incomplete Markdown (including fenced code blocks) during streaming — but these utilities are not publicly exposed outside Next.js.

-Because my backend is not using the Vercel useChat() stream protocol, there is no official way to reproduce their parsing behavior or properly buffer partial code fences.
-As a result, one-line code blocks cannot be reliably rendered during streaming.

-For more info on this please see the upstream feature request at https://github.com/vercel/ai/issues/2341 .
+This issue seems to be related to the Streamdown library which handles streamed AI responses.
+I have tried pre-formatting the chunks and modifying the streamdown code block parser to no avail.